White Chocolate Coconut Pudding | Ultralight Backpacking Recipe

 FIELD

-- Shake vigorously for approximately 6 minutes or until thickened to desired consistency.
+- Shake vigorously for approximately 2 minutes.

 - Stir to mix well and enjoy!